sabazubair/Women-Learning-to-Code/classes/w2c1/class-outline.md

 - "cascading" can be anecdotally thought of as "fighting" style sheets.
 For example: if you had 2 stylesheets targetting the same element, they would fight one another.
 Which rule would apply?
   - the fact they are in conflict is not a problem, it's just how the language was designed.
   - there is an order of precedence in CSS.
-  - Order: style id class type
+  - Order: in-line style, id, class type/html element
 - !important = bad practice; acts as an override
 - if we use rules of specificity, we won't need to use !important
 - recall: we can create a website with html, css and javascript.
 For the last two classes, we've been creating index.html files and telling you, you can add styles in style tags and javascript in script tags.
 Does this happen in real life?
 No.